web3privacy/web3privacy/README.md

 - [Orchid](https://www.orchid.com) - Orchid is a platform that enables an onion routing network incentivized by OXT and a multi-hop VPN client.
 - [MEILE](https://mathnodes.com/index.php/meile-dvpn-client-linux-os-x/) - A decentralized VPN Client utilizing the Sentinel Blockchain.
 - [KelVPN](https://kelvpn.com) - The first ever deanon-proof VPN is now available.
 It keeps your data safe by tunnelling it between the blockchain nodes and encrypting it with variable quantum-safe encryption.
+- [Lokinet](https://lokinet.org) - a VPN tunnel that uses onion routing as the transport

 ## DID
 - [KILT](https://www.kilt.io) - A blockchain identity protocol for issuing self-sovereign, verifiable credentials and decentralized identifiers